IoTitude/Instapp/README.md

 ## Setup

+- Install Ionic Framework
+- Run `setup.sh`
+- Configute BaasBox server in `baasbox.config.js`
-- Run `npm install` to install all required packages.
+- Run `gulp minjs` in order to generate new `app.bundle.min.js`
-- Run `ionic resources` to generate icons and splash screens for the platforms specified for the project.
-Only android is set for this project.
 - To build the app:
   - Connect anroid phone to the computer.
   - Enable USB debugging in the developer options.